juanw31/fintech-Project-3/Sumitha/Readme.md

     - Ford Motors stosck was chosen.

-    - News reports snapshot show that the sentiment of the news chnaged from negative to positive from July 24 to July 28.
+    - News reports snapshot show that the sentiment of the news changed from negative to positive from July 24 to July 28.

     ![Fordnews](Images/F_news.png)
     <p>

     - Ford Charts also show the price increase on July 29